pharmer/issues/docs/cloud/gce/README.md

   versions:
     kubelet: v1.13.5
 ```

 #### Create new machinesets

-You can deploy new machinesets by deploying the following yaml
+You can create new machinesets by deploying the following yaml

 ```yaml
 kind: MachineSet